Quaker gun: Use during the American Civil War

 Quaker guns made of pine logs were mounted in a ruse to fool the Union into believing that the Confederates were much better armed at the Siege of Port Hudson, Louisiana in 1863 than they were.
 Black rings were painted on the end of the logs to make the muzzles look convincing.
 It worked.
 After Admiral Farragut's two vessels passed by Port Hudson, the Union chose never to attack from the river again.

-Quaker guns were used by both the North and South in the American Civil War.
+Quaker guns were extensively used in the American Civil War.
 The Confederate States Army frequently resorted to them because of its shortage of artillery.
 The wooden guns were painted black and positioned in fortifications to delay Union assaults.
 Sometimes actual gun carriages were used in the deception.

 One notable use of a Quaker gun was by Confederate General Joseph E. Johnston, who placed them in his field works around Centreville, Virginia, in March 1862, to give the appearance that the works were still occupied, while his men were actually withdrawing to the Rappahannock River.

 Another example happened during the Siege of Corinth.
 "During the night of May 29, the Confederate army moved out.
 They used the Mobile and Ohio Railroad to carry the sick and wounded, the heavy artillery, and tons of supplies.
 When a train arrived, the troops cheered as though reinforcements were arriving.
 They set up dummy Quaker guns along the defensive earthworks.
 Camp fires were kept burning, and buglers and drummers played.
 The rest of the men slipped away undetected..."

 Quaker guns were also used to bolster Confederate fortifications during the Siege of Petersburg.
 They assisted in prolonging the Confederates' hold on their positions against the overwhelmingly superior numbers of Union troops.